caprenter/shipley-film-society/README.md

 ## Adding content
 All the data about the films is stored in _data/films.csv

+Once the data is mapped to a collection in _config.yml you can generate markdown for each film entry by running `bundle exec jekyll pagemaster {collection name}`

 ### Film Descriptions
 You can use markdown in the csv for the film description